tootedom/tomcat-memcached-response-filter/README.md

 ## Memcached Get Timeout ##

 The request to fetch the content associated with a key from memcached is a blocking request.
-By default the timeout in mills for this get lookup to succeed is `1000` mills.
+By default the timeout in millis for this get lookup to succeed is `1000` mills.
 As 1s to obtain a result from memcached for a key can be considered a long time.
 This timeout is configurable.
 The filter parameter is:  `memcached-get-timeout-millis`.

     <init-param>
       <param-name>memcached-get-timeout-millis</param-name>